 - Assets such as real estate, shares, bonds or other personal property

-Bequests are usually directed to the College for use at its discretion.
-Unencumbered gifts allow the College to utilise donations in areas of particular need.
-Such gifts provide the College with the flexibility to direct funds to projects which the College Council and the Headmaster feel are in most need of assistance.
+Bequests are usually directed to the Foundation for use at its discretion.
+Unencumbered gifts allow the Foundation to utilise donations in areas of particular need.
+Such gifts provide the Foundation with the flexibility to direct funds to projects which the College Council and the Headmaster feel are in most need of assistance.

 Leave a Legacy